 I am really happy to hear that this boundary is being challenged in books with far more logical arguments than ANY other diet out there:

-1: For millions of years human have had sporadic food supply and not only survived, thrived and evolved despite shortages.
-In fact shortage was more the norm.
+1: For millions of years humans have had the sporadic food supply and not only survived, thrived and evolved despite shortages.
+In fact, the shortage was more the norm.

-2: Animal do extremely well with limited or irregular amount of food.
+2: Animal do extremely well with the limited or irregular amount of food.

 3: Our bodies are actually designed to function on irregular food supply.
 Glycogen is one form of energy quickly available as I discussed in my base training – part one – blog (BTW: Part II is coming soon and the info is very exciting) fat storage is another form of energy storage, nowadays that function is being used simply as weight gain.

-The research done with fasting diets shows that two to five days of fasting each month lowers insulin like growth factor IGF-1 which seems to be linked to cancer and diabetes.
+The research done with fasting diets shows that two to five days of fasting each month lower insulin-like growth factor IGF-1 which seems to be linked to cancer and diabetes.
 The other benefit is that lowering insulin and IGF-1 slows the aging process.